slntnk/customer-churn-analysis-bank-/README.md

 The main goal of this project is to predict whether a customer will churn based on their personal and transactional attributes.
 Additionally, churn probabilities are used to segment customers and provide business insights.

 ## Dataset
-The dataset is obtained from Kaggle's ** https://www.kaggle.com/datasets/bhuviranga/customer-churn-data/data ** competition.
-It contains detailed information about customer demographics, account features, and churn behavior.
+The dataset is obtained from Kaggle's  https://www.kaggle.com/datasets/bhuviranga/customer-churn-data/data competition.

 ## Final Step: Segmentation & Visualization